 That's why it is so important that German politicians support this Charta and take a stand in favor of encryption.
 While the world turns on more and more surveillance methods, recently accelerated by the horrible terrorist attacks in Paris, Germany will become a safe haven for security companies that want to offer true privacy to their users.
 We are very thankful for that, and we hope that politicians will remain true to their words.

-If you haven't already, get your own free, encrypted mailbox to stop the surveillance of your private communication.
+If you haven't already, get your own free, secure email account to stop the surveillance of your private communication.